mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

     <div class="media-caption">example bitcoin transaction</div>
 </div></div>

-For the purposes of this article the details of this transaction are not important, but if you are curious you can view all of this transaction's information [here](https://blockchain.info/tx/b1fea52486ce0c62bb442b530a3f0132b826c74e473d1f2c220bfa78111c5082).
+For the purposes of this article, the details of this transaction are not important, but if you are curious you can view all of this transaction's information [here](https://blockchain.info/tx/b1fea52486ce0c62bb442b530a3f0132b826c74e473d1f2c220bfa78111c5082).
 However the only thing you really need to understand at this point is that a bitcoin transaction is just a string of characters.

-Once the wallet software has created the transaction it sends it out over the internet to all the other bitcoin nodes it can find (a bitcoin node is just a computer or phone running the bitcoin software).
+Once the wallet software has created the transaction it sends it out over the internet to all the other bitcoin nodes it can find (a bitcoin node is just a device running the bitcoin software).
 You might have expected the transaction to only be sent to the person who is receiving the bitcoins, but that is not the case.
 Infact that person does not even have to have their wallet software running for the transaction to be processed.

 Some of the bitcoin nodes which receive the transaction are bitcoin miners (more on these later).
 These miners gather the transactions they receive and put them